Blog

 • Availability of live chat, phone support, or dedicated account managers.

-• Service level agreements (SLAs) guaranteeing response times.
+• Service level agreements (SLAs) guarantee response times.

 • Access to knowledge bases, user communities, or proactive product updates.